 The primary aim of this research is to understand what Welsh HEIs are doing to improve access to, and success in, HE for care leavers (and care-experienced young people more broadly), and to assess the effectiveness of these activities in order to produce a model of best practice.
 Specifically, the Fellowship will:

-• Use this information to produce a best practice model.
+- Use this information to produce recommendations for best practice.

 To achieve the overall aim, the following objectives will be met:

-• The development of an understanding of the barriers that care-experienced young people face continuing in education, based on their own experiences;
+- The development of an understanding of the barriers that care-experienced young people face continuing in education, based on their own experiences; and

-• A series of policy and practice suggestions that could improve care leavers’ access to, and success in HE; and
+- A series of policy and practice suggestions that could improve care leavers’ access to, and success in HE.

-This research will take a pan-Wales approach, exploring the initiatives that HEIs put in place to reduce the barriers care-experienced young people face in post-compulsory education.
-The research will be produced in collaboration with care-experienced young people and practitioners in order to ensure a full understanding of young people’s needs.
+This research takes a pan-Wales approach, exploring the initiatives that HEIs put in place to reduce the barriers care-experienced young people face in post-compulsory education.
+The research is being produced in collaboration with care-experienced young people and practitioners in order to ensure a full understanding of young people’s needs.

 Activities and Methods

-The Fellowship will utilise a mixture of methods, including interviews, focus groups and creative and participatory research techniques.
-Additionally, statistics related to Welsh care leavers’ progression to higher education will be analysed and mapped to give a visual representation of their engagement in HE.
-In the first instance, interviews will be conducted with relevant staff in Wales’ 8 HEIs, primarily those working in Widening Participation (WP) teams and Student Services.
-These interviews will give details of each HEI’s work with care-experienced young people.
-Additionally, individuals from the Welsh Government’s Social Services and Education Directorates will be approached in order to learn more about HE interventions for care leavers on a national level.
+The Fellowship has utilised a mixture of methods, including interviews, focus groups and creative and participatory research techniques.
+In the first instance, interviews were conducted with relevant staff in Wales’ 8 HEIs, primarily those working in Widening Participation (WP) teams and Student Services.
+These interviews gave details of each HEI’s work with care-experienced young people.
+Additionally, individuals from the Welsh Government’s Social Services and Education Directorates were approached in order to learn more about HE interventions for care leavers on a national level.

-Following this, care-experienced young people from across Wales will be identified through HEI staff, local authority staff responsible for working with care-experienced young people, and designated coordinators for care-experienced young people in Welsh secondary schools.
-Interviews will then take place with care-experienced young people in order to gain greater knowledge of their experiences of education, particularly their thoughts and feelings on, and experiences of, HE.
-It will be ensured that some of these young people have experience of WP interventions offered by HEIs, and some have gone on to attend HE.
+Following this, care-experienced young people from across Wales were identified through HEI staff, local authority staff responsible for working with care-experienced young people, and designated coordinators for care-experienced young people in Welsh secondary schools.
+Interviews and focus groups took place with care-experienced young people in order to gain greater knowledge of their experiences of education, particularly their thoughts and feelings on, and experiences of, HE.
+Some of these young people had experience of WP interventions offered by HEIs, and some have gone on to attend HE.

-The pan-Wales approach of this Fellowship means that research will be conducted across the country, in particular in each of Wales’ HEIs: three within Cardiff, two in Swansea, and one in each of Aberystwyth, Bangor, and Wrexham, with the potential additions of Trefforest (home of one University of South Wales campus), Lampeter and Carmarthen (both of which are locations of University of Wales Trinity Saint David campuses).
+The pan-Wales approach of this Fellowship means that whilst research was conducted remotely due to the COVID-19 pandemic, participants were based across the country, in particular the locations of each of Wales’ HEIs: three within Cardiff, two in Swansea, and one in each of Aberystwyth, Bangor, and Wrexham, with the additions of Trefforest (home of one University of South Wales campus), Lampeter and Carmarthen (both of which are locations of University of Wales Trinity Saint David campuses).

-The data gathered during these phases will comprise of documentary evidence of support programmes from HEIs, recordings from approximately 40 interviews and 3 focus groups, and statistical information from HEFCW.
-The findings gained from this synthesis of data will be used to establish suggestions for best practice that HEIs can use in their engagement with care-experienced young people.
+The data gathered during these phases comprises documentary evidence of support programmes from HEIs, and recordings from approximately 50 interviews and focus groups.
+The findings gained from this synthesis of data are being used to establish suggestions for best practice that HEIs can use in their engagement with care-experienced young people.

 |Principal Investigator||Hannah Bayfield|